ethereumfollowprotocol/contracts/src/beta/docs.md

 # Lists

-Lists are stored in a contract `EFPLists` which may be deployed on Ethereum L1 or a supported L2 chain.
+Lists are stored in a contract `EFPListRecords` which may be deployed on Ethereum L1 or a supported L2 chain.

 A list is comprised of list records, which can be associated with a list of strings called "tags".